Methamphetamine Addiction Treatment in Georgia

 Let our team at Mount Sinai Wellness Center help.

-Consequences of Meth Use
+Effects of Meth Use

 Methamphetamine is neurotoxic, which means it can cause permanent brain damage.
 Additionally, meth can have other long-term effects on your health.
 For example, people who use meth are at increased risk of contracting HIV, hepatitis B and C, and other infectious diseases.
 Some people inject meth, which can be problematic if needles and other equipment are not properly sterilized, and using meth can also lead to risky behaviors – like unprotected sex.